WESTERN SUBTERANNEAN TERMITES

 WESTERN SUBTERRANEAN TERMITE HABITAT

-Because they need a moist environment to survive, typically these termites live underground in the soil and they build mud tubes to travel to food sources.
+Because they need a moist environment to survive, typically western subterranean termites live underground in the soil and they build mud tubes to travel to food sources.
 If the moisture content of the wood is 20% or more, they can survive in the wood without returning to the ground.
 Food sources can include wood, cardboard, wallpaper, trees, and some fabrics.

 During Spring, with a combination of warm weather and wet soil from recent rains, groups of reproductive termites (winged kings and queens) from established colonies “swarm” off in large numbers to start new colonies.
 In addition to normal swarm cycles, other environmental conditions can trigger a termite swarm such as lack of food supply, water, or application of pesticides.
 Subterranean termites usually swarm during daylight hours.